UBC-Stat-ML/sitkatree/README.md

 ```

 # Tree Inference Tutorial
 In this section, we demonstrate how Sitka can be used to perform inference on a dummy dataset, i.e., `example/data/cnv.csv`.
 The additional tree-growing feature is described in continuation, in the next section.
+Note [Tidyverse](https://www.tidyverse.org/) is required.

 ## Step 0: build package and prepare data
 To install the inference software, change directory into `sitka/` and run `./gradlew installDist`.
 Compiled binaries can be found in `sitka/build/install/nowellpack/bin`.
 Add the above path to the `PATH` environment variable.
 Alternatively, prepend binary invocations `COMMAND-NAME` with the path, i.e., `sitka/build/install/nowellpack/bin/COMMAND-NAME`.